Hoosh, an Antarctic Recipe

 Step 1 - melt the snow

 You probably won't need to do this.
 I used crushed ice from the freezer for a degree of authenticity.
 The key when using snow for water is not to fill a pan with snow and put it on the heat, this will work, but takes ages.
-The more efficient way is to melt a little snow/ice at the bottom of the pan so you have a layer of water and then add more ice so it melts a little at a time.
+A more efficient way is to melt a little snow/ice at the bottom of the pan so you have a layer of water and then add more ice so it melts a little at a time in the water.

 Step 2 - add the pemmican

 Break the pemmican up by hand or cut into pieces, add it to the water and mix.
-This is in itself hoosh already, a sort of bouillon (broth) made with pemmican as the mother of all stock cubes.
+This is now already hoosh, a sort of bouillon (broth) made with pemmican as the mother of all stock cubes.